DataDog/documentation/content/en/tracing/llm_observability/submit_evaluations.md

 ## Overview

 In the context of LLM applications, it's important to track user feedback and evaluate the quality of your LLM application's responses.
-While LLM Observability provides a few out-of-the-box evaluations for your traces, you can submit your own evaluations to LLM Observability in two ways: with Datadog's [Python SDK](#submitting-evaluations-via-sdk), or with the [LLM Observability API](#submitting-evaluations-via-api).
+While LLM Observability provides a few out-of-the-box evaluations for your traces, you can submit your own evaluations to LLM Observability in two ways: with Datadog's [Python SDK](#submitting-evaluations-with-the-sdk), or with the [LLM Observability API](#submitting-evaluations-with-the-api).

-## Submitting evaluations via SDK
+## Submitting evaluations with the SDK

 To submit evaluations from your traced LLM application to Datadog, you'll need to associate it with a span using the below steps:

 1. Extract the span context from the given span by using `LLMObs.export_span(span)`.
 If `span` is not provided (as when using function decorators), the SDK exports the current active span.
 See [Exporting a span][1] for more details.
 2. Use `LLMObs.submit_evaluation()` with the extracted span context and evaluation information.
-See [Submitting evalutions][2] for more details.
+See [Submitting evaluations][2] in the SDK documentation for details.

 ### Example